We are in the process of updating this information, and will post updates as they become available.

 Currently, requests for police academy applications are accepted only through Marketplace.
 On this website, the $30 application fee can be paid by credit card.
 Mailed requests are no longer being accepted.
 Find more information.

-Travel: If you will depart the US this semester, make sure your immigration document has been signed in the past year by a DSO (Designated School Official) in the Office of International Education.
-See the International Studies Travel page for more details on travel documents.
-We will email international students as we learn of any new immigration updates.
+Travel: Students who plan to depart the US this summer and return for the fall semester, make sure your immigration document has been signed in the past year by a Designated School Official in the Office of International Education.
+Visit the International student travel page for more details.

 The chancellor’s decision on March 13 to suspend face-to-face instruction includes internships and other off-campus experiences.
 Faculty are working to create appropriate learning experiences while following national guidelines to keep us all safe and